Destinations AI Logo

 youm/ Adobe Stock

-Picture this: an unsuspecting urban sanctuary paving an entryway to an individual’s heart while narrating an unspoken tale of modern and traditional Chinese cultural trajectory.
-Welcome to the metropolis’ whimsical paradox – the Jing’an Sculpture Park.
 Poised proudly amidst Shanghai’s continual hum, the park meanders organically between the man-made reflections of modernity and the invigorating ethereal presence of nature.
-It’s an enchanting realm, where the communal spirit nurtures amidst the shadows of the abstract, and every inviting alcove shelters a new revelation.
+It’s an enchanting realm where the communal spirit nurtures amidst the shadows of the abstract, and every inviting alcove shelters a new revelation.

 Want more than a spectator’s privilege?
 Succumb to the pull of the embracing terrace that awaits you at the site’s notable coffee shop.
-Breathe in the comforting aroma of freshly ground beans mixed with the slightly nostalgic scent of dewy grass.
+Breathe in the comforting aroma of freshly ground beans and the slightly nostalgic scent of dewy grass.
 As you enjoy the velvety smooth texture of your espresso, let the surrounding pieces of monumental art wash over your senses- the whimsical, the abstract, the defamiliarised realities rendered in bronze.

 Address: 500 Beijing Rd (W), Jing’An, Cina, 200041